 In Season Two, the episode "Fear and Trembling" Lou is seen sitting outside late at night in front of his house with a shotgun, you can see him repeat this pattern in season 1 when he's sitting on the front porch of his daughters house late at night with a shotgun.

 In S1 E9 Burt calls Lorne (posing as Mike) "friendo."
 This happens again in S2 E10 when Mike Milligan confronts Ricky he calls him "friendo."
 These are probably nods to Anton Chigur (Javier Bardem) from No Country For Old Men.

-Bear Gehrhardt is the only child of Floyd to outlive her.
-Charlie Gehrhardt is one of four remaining Gehrdardt grandchildren at the end of the season - along with Dodd's remaining three daughters who are mentioned, but never appear on the show.
+Bear Gerhardt is the only child of Floyd to outlive her.
+Charlie Gerhardt is one of four remaining Gerhardt grandchildren at the end of the season - along with Dodd's remaining three daughters who are mentioned, but never appear on the show.

 I'm Season 3 Nikki finds herself at a bowling alley struggling with what to do next, she orders a drink and then she gets advice from a random stranger, this is a homage to the Coen Brothers other cult classic "The Big Lebowski"